yt-project/unyt/CONTRIBUTING.rst

 running tests on various versions of python.

-To run the tests on your copy of the ``unyt`` repository using your current python evironment, run ``pytest`` in the root of the repository using the following arguments::
+To run the tests on your copy of the ``unyt`` repository using your current python environment, run ``pytest`` in the root of the repository using the following arguments::

    $ cd unyt/